ThisIsMirk/nba_ROTY_predictor/README.md

 print(f'F1-Score: {f1}')
 print(classification_report(y_test, predictions))
 ```
 We fit the data into the model and ran a feature_importances calculation to get a good look at our attribute's contribution to the prediction.
-We then visualized this data using matplotlib's horizontal histogram graph, which you find in the 'Findings' section below.
+We then visualized this data using matplotlib's horizontal histogram graph, which you will see in the 'Findings' section below.
 Afterwards we ran some test metrics to evaluate the performance of our model on the test data.
-You can find the scores of these results in the 'Findings' section below.
+You can also find the scores of these results in the 'Findings' section below.

 # Challenges
 During the course of our project, we encountered several challenges and obstacles that demanded creative solutions.
-In particular, we grappled with incomplete data, outliers, and intermittent code breaks.
+In particular, we dealt with incomplete data, outliers, and intermittent code breaks.
 Addressing these issues required a combination of resourceful problem-solving and collaborative efforts.

 Dealing with incomplete data necessitated sourcing information from various key repositories to bridge the gaps in our dataset.
 Additionally, encountering code breaks and errors prompted us to leverage platforms like Stack Overflow, enabling us to troubleshoot and rectify issues efficiently.